sanjana459/GitHub-Practice/readme.md

 ## Welcome to my Git & GitHub practice journey! 👋
 Hi!
 This is a small guide I made while learning Git and GitHub.
-I’ve added all the things I practiced—like how to make branches, merge them, solve conflicts, use stash, rebase, and even how to push code to GitHub using SSH keys.
+I’ve added all the things I practiced, like how to make branches, merge them, solve conflicts, use stash, rebase, and even how to push code to GitHub using SSH keys.
 I’ve included screenshots of the actual steps I tried on my laptop so that it’s easier to understand and remember.
 This is mainly for my own reference, but if someone else is learning Git, I hope this helps them too.
 Everything is explained in a simple way without too much technical jargon.

 ## 🔹 Git Init and Hidden Folders